What’s in the Box:

 What’s going on at the farm:

 Our garlic this week is a little different then the other variety you have been getting.
 Our german extra hardy still has large cloves which are easy to peel but it is a little less complex in flavor then the purple stripe garlic.
+Our garlic is dry now and can be stored out of direct light at room temperature.

 Eggplant is back again this week and when all else fails these are great stewed up with some zucchini, summer, squash, tomatoes, pepper, onion and garlic for some ratatouille.
 We have a wonderful ratatouille recipe right here on the website under the recipe section.
 Its a great way to use a lot of summer veggies up in one dish too!